 Victoria Wylie is the über organised and creative force behind Project Stuff.

-I established Project Stuff in 2010 – a design and project co-ordination business, and I split my time between running workshops for young creatives (EXPLORE PLAY CREATE); making in my home studio; and the project work I undertake for clients.
-I am an Associate of a service design and innovation company, Open Change.
+I established Project Stuff in 2010 – a design and project co-ordination business, and I split my time between running workshops for young creatives (EXPLORE PLAY CREATE); making in my home studio; and the design and project work I undertake for clients.
+I am a freelance designer with the Learning Team at V&A Dundee, and an Associate of a service design and innovation company, Open Change.

-I began my ‘work’ career in an independent public arts agency, where I designed and delivered creative workshops for schools and community groups.
-Since then I have worked in publishing, become a designer/maker in a weaving and rug design studio, organised exhibitions and pop-up galleries, taught degree-level design students, become a director of a small company, supported practice-led research projects and facilitated and designed a number publications, as well as negotiating as an assistant to the punk-inspired, multidisciplinary art group Chicks on Speed.
-In 2013, and with three children under the age of five I achieved the almost impossible by facilitating and designing a 230-page publication in less than 12 weeks!
+I have a varied and exciting portfolio of projects gained from working across the creative industries since graduating from art college.
+I began her career in an independent public arts agency, where I designed and delivered creative workshops for schools and community groups.
+Since then, amongst other things, I have worked in publishing, spent time as a designer/maker in a weaving and rug design studio, taught degree-level design students, became a director of a small company, organised exhibitions and pop-up galleries, supported practice-led research projects and facilitated and designed a number publications.

 I was employed in Higher Education for 10 years – this included Project Co-ordinator at the University of Dundee’s Visual Research Centre where I supported practice-led research projects.
 As Co-ordinator for the Designing for the 21st Century research initiative (a 5-year, £6.5m joint initiative funded by AHRC and EPSRC), I worked with a multitude of HEI’s across the UK, which involved 41 projects and over 900 different research outputs.